Gandingan: Origin

 The etymology of the term, “gandingan,” is unknown but it appears in many Maguindanao folk tales and epics.
 For instance, one folk tale states the Malailai Gandingan is a place known for a powerful sultan and his beautiful daughter while in another epic, Raja sa Madaya, Gandingan is the proper name of a place where hostile datus (who attempted to abduct a princess from the prince of Madaya) live.
 Perhaps the most significant mention of the gandingan in an epic tale is in the Maguindanao epic Diwatakasalipan, where word “gandingan” actually refers to the instrument itself.
 In the epic, a young princess, Tintingan na Bulawan, uses the gandingan to inform her sister, Initulon na Gambal, about a hero prince, Diwatakasalipan, who was looking for a wife.
 Thanks to that message, Initulon na Gambal was able to entertain the hero prince using a kulintang into her heart.
 This use of the gandingan in this epic exemplifies that its use as a form of communication was pre-Islamic in origin.

 The origins of the gongs themselves are still disputed by scholars.
 It is likely, as observed by Thomas Forrest, a British explorer, that gongs without knobs on them (like the gandingan) came from China.
 However, other sources suggest the gandingan came to the Philippines via Indonesia or Malaysian Sarawak due to similar gandingan-type instruments found among the Tausug of Sulu.

 Similar instruments

 The set of four, large hanging gongs is confined mainly to the Maguindanao.
-Scholars says the Maranao used to use the gandingan but the instrument has disappeared from usage in Maranao ensembles of today.
-The Tausug have a gandingan-type gong with a narrow-rim called a buahan or huhagan. one of the three agungs used in the Tausug kulintang ensemble.
+Scholars says the Maranao once used the gandingan but the instrument has disappeared from usage in Maranao ensembles of today.
+The Tausug have a gandingan-type gong with a narrow-rim called a buahan or huhagan, one of the three agungs used in the Tausug kulintang ensemble.
 The Samal have something similar called a bua.
 Other gongs similar to the gandingan are the handheld gongs of the Subanon (gagung sua) and Tiruray (karatung) used in their agung ensembles, the latter group sometimes substituting Maguindanao gandingan gongs for their karatungs.